Chichi61/Quantitative-Risk-Modeling-Project/README.md

 - Model validation (calibration, segmentation, PSI)
 - PD segmentation and calibration checks
 - Simple stress testing
-- A small risk monitoring dashboard to track PD shifts and feature drif
+- Monitoring visualizations for PD distributions and selected feature stability

 It is not intended to be a production model, just my way of exploring risk analytics hands-on.